syncfusion-content/blazor-docs/blazor/listview/getting-started.md

 * [Getting Started with Syncfusion Blazor for Client-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio)

 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli/)

+N> You can also explore our [Blazor ListView example](https://blazor.syncfusion.com/demos/listview/default-functionalities?theme=bootstrap4) that shows you how to render and configure the listview.